elmerurbina/profilekeeper/README.md

 3. **Persistence**:
    All the data entered is stored in the browser's local storage, ensuring that even if the page is refreshed or reopened, the profiles will still be available.
+4. **Export your content**: You can click the export to PDF button to download sharable a PDF version of your profiles

 ## Access the Page

 You can access the ProfileKeeper web application at the following URL:
 [https://elmerurbina.github.io/profilekeeper](https://elmerurbina.github.io/profilekeeper)

 ## License